Your Measurement History is a quick overview of all your measurements, along with events that may have impacted your results.

 What kinds of measurements are in the All tab?

 The first tab — All — shows all of your measurements, regardless of their quality.
 This includes three types of measurements.

-2. Lower-quality measurements — the ones that come with a histogram, but weren’t accurate enough for us to analyze your Productivity, Energy, and Stress scores for.
+2. Lower-quality measurements — the ones that come with a histogram, but weren’t accurate enough for us to analyze your Stress, Energy, and Health scores for.
 They look like this:

 What kinds of measurements are in the Most Reliable tab?

-The second tab — Most Reliable — shows just your fuel tanks with Productivity, Energy, and Stress scores.
+The second tab — Most Reliable — shows just your fuel tanks with Stress, Energy, and Health scores.
 This is our personalized analysis of your high-quality measurements that most accurately reflect how your body is doing.

 What are the notes next to the dates and where do they come from?